gohugoio/hugoDocs/content/en/templates/shortcode-templates.md

 {{ end }}
 ```

-When the above fails, you will see an `ERROR` log similar to the below:
+When the above fails, you will see an `ERROR` log similar to the one below:

 ```bash
 ERROR 2018/11/07 10:05:55 missing value for param name: "/Users/bep/dev/go/gohugoio/hugo/docs/content/en/variables/shortcodes.md:32:1"